As Baxter's Knob burns, telcos ask cops to investigate series of celltower attacks

 The Baxter's Knob fire left thousands in the area without TV reception.
 A spokesman for Kordia told the Herald there had been "significant damage" to Baxter's Knob.
 The company could not immediately say how soon television signals would be restored.

-2degrees corporate affairs chief Mat Bolland said it also left around 14,500 of his customers mobile customer with "compromised reception" that could take days to fix.
+2degrees corporate affairs chief Mat Bolland said it also left around 14,500 of his mobile customers with "compromised reception" that could take days to fix.

 "We don't know what point people are trying to make at a time when mobile is more important than ever for keeping in touch," the 2degrees executive said.